quantumgardener/qg.blog/content/notes/Mediabank.md

 	- May need adjustment if taken in a different time zone
 	- May need setting if photos come from someone else
 - Movie files
-	- From iPhones need the correct time zone set and a subsequent file rename
+	- From iPhones need the correct time zone set and a subsequent file rename.
+This is a weird quirk that iPhone photos have the correct timezone, yet movie files have their time referenced to UTC.
+IMatch makes it easy to adjust the time and add a timezone.
 - Scanned files
 	- Dates and times are entered by hand as a best effort guess.

 Ingestion files images by day within a month.
 This makes it easier to identify and correct date time errors across different media sources.
 A `.mov` file that has not been corrected will normally be the day before (one advantage of being +10/+11 hours ahead of UTC).

 When I have to set a date and I don't know the exact details I follow [[My Photo Dating Strategy for Uncertain Dates]].

+> [!TIP] Metadata for Dates
+> Dates are stored in the `Date Created` and `DateTimeOriginal` fields.
 ### Location

 Location is a keywords hierarchy.
 It follows: